Son La

 What dishes should you try in Son La?

-Moc Chau has typical dishes of Northwestern area of Vietnam.
-Some of famous dishes are Be chao (fried veal), Thit trau gac bep (Dry buffalow meat), Xoi ngu sac (five-colored sticky rice), Ca nuong song Da (grilled fish), Cơm lam (rice in bamboo) and Moc Chau dairy products.
+Moc Chau is renowned for its unique dishes that showcase the flavors of Northwestern Vietnam.
+Some of the must-try specialties include Be chao (fried veal), Thit trau gac bep (dried buffalo meat), Xoi ngu sac (five-colored sticky rice), Ca nuong song Da (grilled fish), Cơm lam (bamboo rice), and a variety of delicious Moc Chau dairy products.
+Each dish reflects the rich culinary heritage of the region, making it a delightful destination for food lovers.

 Is there any resort in Moc Chau?

-Yes.
-There are some nice resorts that you can consider when travelling to Moc Chau:
+Yes, there are several wonderful resorts to consider when traveling to Moc Chau:

 • Moc Chau Eco Garden Resort – Bai Say, Muong Sang, Moc Chau